 Located in the heart of the Balkans, Kosovo serves as a connecting bridge between the South Eastern European countries.
-With easy access to road, rail and sea transport, the country boasts a professional and youthful work force who are adaptable and quick to learn.

 Committed to establishing principles for the stable development of a pure market economy since a very early stage of development, Kosovo’s government has been working towards facilitating the free movement of goods and services throughout the country’s borders.
 As a result, Kosovo currently enjoys free trade within the Central European Free Trade Agreement – CEFTA – enabling its producers to access the regional market comprising 28 million consumers, free of any customs duties.
 In 2012 the total export with CEFTA members was 102.6 million and import 844.6 million.
 In addition, Kosovo benefits from nonreciprocal, duty-free trade to the EU market based on the EU Autonomous Trade Preference Regime EU Council Resolution (ATP) (2007/2000).
 Finally, Kosovo enjoys duty-free trade to the US market.